Skip to main content

 With the support of the Ministry of Public Health Thailand, we were designated by the Secretariat of the WHO FCTC to serve as the WHO FCTC Knowledge Hub for Article 5.3 to support implementation of the Convention’s obligation on protecting against tobacco industry interference.

-WHO FCTC KH for Article 5.3 is committed to work with the Convention Secretariat, among others, to develop, analyse, synthesize and disseminate to the Parties to the Convention knowledge and information through online materials and training, including in meetings and missions.
+WHO FCTC KH for Article 5.3 is committed to work with the Convention Secretariat, among others, to develop, analyse, synthesise and disseminate to the Parties to the Convention knowledge and information through online materials and training, including in meetings and missions.